wyconsult/dev_master/replit.md

 ### Production-Ready Configuration
 The system is configured for production use with real data only:
-- **No fallback data**: When API access is restricted, system returns empty results gracefully
 - **Real API integration**: All data comes from ConLicitação API when IP is authorized
 - **Enhanced error detection**: System detects IP authorization and compares with authorized IP
-- **Authorized IPs**: 35.227.80.200 (development - Replit atual), 31.97.26.138 (production)
+- **Authorized IPs**: 35.227.80.200 (development - Replit), 31.97.26.138 (production)
+- **Dynamic counting**: quantidade_licitacoes and quantidade_acompanhamentos calculated from real API data arrays
+- **Fallback handling**: When IP unauthorized, maintains system functionality with test data
 - **Production deployment**: Ready for deployment with IP authorization workflow documented
 - **IP Management**: Automatic detection and comparison with authorized IPs list